sharashankr/SpaceX-Falcon-9-First-Stage-Landing-Prediction/README.md

 The project is divided between multiple notebooks, with work ranging from data collection - to cleaning and finally the ML prediction.
 Please refer to each notebook for more details.
 For your reference:
-1. Data Collection through API
+1. Data Collection through API: * Request to the SpaceX API *Clean the requested data

 2. Web Scraping - More Data Collection
 3. Data Wrangling
 4. Exploratory Data Analysis